BSc (Hons) Psychology

 To be eligible for our BSc (Hons) Psychology course, you must have:

-• If you do not have a GCSE or equivalent in mathematics you are strongly encouraged to complete an assessment-free module before the start of your course to substitute this.
+• If you do not have a GCSE or equivalent in Mathematics, we have developed a mini-maths module that you are strongly encouraged to complete as this will prepare you for study.

 English proficiency